ahmadawais/awesome-random-stuff/readme.md

 ### July 25, 2020
 - [Shape - 20000+ Icons & Illustrations to SVG, Lottie, React.](https://shape.so/) - Shape lets you customize the style, colors and border of static & animated icons and illustrations.
 You can export to React, SVG and Lottie code.
+- [FabDev | Bar chart race generator](https://fabdevgit.github.io/barchartrace/) - Generate your own bar chart race from a csv file thanks to this open source tool made by FabDev
 ### July 19, 2020
 - [Appydev | Find awesome tools](https://appydev.co/) - Appydev is a collection of awesome tools, resources, communities & podcasts for developers, designers & enthusiasts.
 ### July 17, 2020